yireo-training/vsf-yireo-theme/README.md

 ## Usage: CSS & assets & resources
 CSS & assets & resources are not resolved automatically.
 But if you are extending upon Capybara, you will only need to copy a single file `css/main.scss` with a single line of code, and then you're good to go.

+## TODO
+- Add the Webpack plugin via a NPM package